amirshnll/konkur-countdown-browser-plugin/README.md

 ## License

-All assets and code are under the [Apache license](LICENSE) and in the public domain unless specified otherwise.
+All assets and code are under the [MIT License](LICENSE) and in the public domain unless specified otherwise.